A new birth is required for entrance into Heaven, as the Lord said "Except a man be born again, he cannot see the kingdom of God" (John 3:3-7).

 17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

-When our physical bodies die here on Earth, only this New Man will remain, which is why we will never have to worry about sinning in Heaven.
-Our new nature is physically incapable of sinning.
+When a believer's physical body dies, only this New Man will remain, which is why believers will have no potential to sin in Heaven.
+Their new nature is born of God, and incorruptible.

-For believers in Jesus, it is vital to understand that even though we have a new nature, our old nature is still with us.
-Our physical bodies did not get redeemed when we got saved.
-We still have the same brain, the same arms, legs, etc. as we did before salvation.
-Our body won't be redeemed until Christ returns (Philippians 3:20-21: 1 Corinthians 15:52-53, Romans 8:23).
+While believers have an new nature, their old nature is still with them.
+The physical bodies of believers did not get redeemed when they believed.
+Believers still have the same brain, the same arms, legs, etc. as they did prior salvation.
+The body of believers will not be redeemed until Jesus Christ returns (Philippians 3:20-21: 1 Corinthians 15:52-53, Romans 8:23).

 Galatians 5:17